Cycling vs. Golf. Which activity is better for the body, soul, and wallet? The answer is easy: Cycling rules. Golf sucks.

 Final Notes: Cycling vs Golf

-There are some aspect of the grand old game that cycling cannot match.
+There is one aspect of the grand old game that cycling cannot match.
 The feeling of squarely hitting a ball off the tee and watching it sail true to the green is incredibly rewarding.
 Golf is a sport that can be played at any stage of life (a tie with cycling) and it’s a fun outlet for competitive types.

 Unlike pro cycling, professional golf isn’t a sport riddled with doping issues.
 Not that golf isn’t without its scandals, but at least the athletes are pretty much relying on pure skill rather than skill plus chemistry.